How To Put Together a Dumbbell Leg Workout That Will Take Any Leg Day Up a Notch

-"Dumbbells are an incredibly versatile piece of equipment, and there are hundreds of different exercises that can be performed for the upper and lower body alike," says Sean Alexander, ACE-certified personal trainer and CEO of Model Trainers.
+"Dumbbells are an incredibly versatile piece of equipment, and there are hundreds of different exercises that can be performed for the upper and lower body alike," says Sean Alexander, ACE-certified personal trainer and the founder of Simple Approach.
 Read on to find out exactly how to add a dumbbell leg workout into your own routine.

 Why should you use dumbbells for leg workouts?

-"Dumbbells are great for your lower body for many reasons," says Rhys Athayde, founding trainer and chief experience officer at DOGPOUND in New York City.
+"Dumbbells are great for your lower body for many reasons," says Rhys Athayde, a certified personal trainer and the co-founder of Phantom Fitness.
 "They are incredible to focus on unilateral strength as you may favor one side more than the other."
 He adds that these types of free weights work your stabilizing muscles, which help to build your overall strength and balance.
 Plus, they're versatile: You can use a set of heavies to add weight to basic strengthening moves or grab a lighter pair to up the ante on your lower-body based cardio moves like jump squats and skater lunges.

 How to choose the right weights for a dumbbell leg workout